ember-learn/guides-source/guides/release/in-depth-topics/patterns-for-actions.md

 confirmation that will show conditionally based on its `isConfirming` property.
 You'll notice this property is decorated with the `@tracked` decorator - this is known as a _tracked property_, and indicates to Ember that the field will change in value over the lifetime of the component.
-We'll discuss this more in the section on [State Management](../../state-management/).
+You can learn more about tracked properties in the [Autotracking In-Depth](./autotracking-in-depth) guide.

 Next, we need to hook up the button to toggle that property.
 We'll do this with an _action_: